Orforglipron (Foundayo, LY3502970)

 How the research describes administration

 Phase 3 trials use once-daily oral dosing without strict food / fasting requirements.
-As an investigational drug, orforglipron is not commercially available outside trial enrollment.
+Following FDA approval on April 1, 2026, orforglipron is commercially available in the US as Foundayo by prescription.

 Editorial note